 The 4 methods below are alternatives to simply drying herbs and placing them into jars.

-4 Ways to Preserve Herbs
+4 Ways to Preserve Herbs on the Homestead

 Another method is to snip herbs into small pieces and freeze them in ice cube trays filled 3/4 with water.
 The following day top off each cube with water to allow the pieces that floated to the top of the cube before being frozen to get covered.
 Once frozen simply pop out the cubes and place in baggies in the freezer.
 These cubes can be used in soups, sauces, and stews.

 You can also freeze herbs in your favorite oils.
 I prefer olive oil, but any oil can be used.

 A second method of preserving herbs is to make a herb-flavored butter.
 This can be easily done by mincing one or a mix of herbs into softened homemade butter.
 Once the herbs and butter are mixed simply shape the butter into a log and freeze.